rpm-software-management/dnf/doc/api_conf.rst

     List of directories to search for repo configuration files.
 Has a reasonable default commonly used on the given distribution.

+  .. attribute:: sslcacert

+    Path to the directory or file containing the certificate authorities to verify SSL certificates.
+    Defaults to None - uses system default.

+  .. attribute:: sslverify

+    Whether SSL certificate checking should be performed at all.
+Defaults to ``True``.

+  .. attribute:: sslclientcert

+    Path to the SSL client certificate used to connect to remote sites.
+    Defaults to None.

+  .. attribute:: sslclientkey

+    Path to the SSL client key used to connect to remote sites.
+    Defaults to None.

   .. attribute:: substitutions

     A mapping of substitutions used in repositories' remote URL configuration.
 The commonly used ones are: